 A Complete Guide to Rottnest Island

 Only a short ferry ride off the coast of Fremantle, Rottnest Island is the perfect place to soak up the ultimate west coast island vibes, with no cars at all on the island, and everything you need only a short walk away from wherever you are.
-But despite being a small island, there is really so much to do here.
+Although it’s a small island, there really is so much to do here, with activities to keep you busy from morning until night.

-Kick back and relax on one of the 63 incredible beaches and 20 bays dotted around the island, zip your way around on an electric bicycle, snorkel in the crystal-clear water, or enjoy the sunset views with a delicious cocktail at the beach club – our favourite is the Summer Sunset Iced Tea.
+Kick back and relax on one of the 63 incredible beaches and 20 bays dotted around the island, zip your way around the trails on an electric bicycle, snorkel in the crystal-clear water, enjoy the sunset views with a delicious cocktail at the beach club, or give yourself the ultimate view of the island, skydiving over the island and landing on the beach below.

-An easy weekend getaway from Perth, Rottnest Island feels like it’s a whole different world away, and is a can’t miss for anyone heading to Western Australia.
+An easy weekend getaway from Perth, Rottnest Island feels like it’s a whole different world, and is a can’t miss for anyone heading to Western Australia.

 rottnest island